baycysec/.github/profile/README.md

 ## ABOUT BAY

-**BAY** is a computer club formed by 4 college students who are a mixture of cybersecurity and computer science majors.
-BAY was formed on June 22, 2022 and focused on creating content related to cyber security field on Instagram and  `CTF` field which is a cybersecurity competition.
-Now for the CTF division **we have 8 agents** who are active in their respective CTF fields.
+**BAY** is a computer club formed by four college students who are a mixture of cybersecurity and computer science majors.
+BAY was formed on June 22, 2022, and focused on creating content related to the cyber security field on Instagram and the `CTF` field, which is a cybersecurity competition.
+Now for the CTF division, **we have 11 agents** who are active in their respective CTF fields.